Biography of Thomas R. Sharp

 Photo from the Eden, N. C. Historical Museum

 Thomas Robinson Sharp was born in Mount Carbon, Pa.
 February 22, 1834, when his father was Superintendent of the Danville & Pottsville RR.
-His father, Thomas P. Sharp, was Superintendent of the Richmond, Fredericksburg & Potomac RR from 1840 to 1853.
+His father, Thomas Sharp, was Superintendent of the Richmond, Fredericksburg & Potomac RR from 1840 to 1853.
 Thomas R. was assistant to the Superintendent of the Virginia & Tennessee RR from April, 1853-May, 1854.
 Thomas R. was an assistant Superintendent of the East Tennessee & Virginia RR from May to November, 1854.
-From April, 1855 to January, 1856, Thomas R. was an assistant to the Superintendent of the Richmond & Petersburg RR.
+From April, 1855 to January, 1856, Thomas R. was an assistant to the Superintendent of the Petersburg RR.
 From April, 1857 to June 30, 1859, he was assistant Superintendent of one of the Alabama & Florida Railroads.
 From October 1859 to June 18, 1860, he was Superintendent of the Richmond & York River RR (under construction when he joined it).

 Thomas Robinson's middle name was probably in honor of Moncure Robinson, brother of Conway, Edwin and Wirt Robinson, of Richmond.
 Robinson had been the Surveyor and Chief Engineer of the Danville & Pottsville RR during its construction in the 1830's.
-He probably had a say in the hiring of Thomas P. as Superintendent upon the completion of the road.
-In 1839, Moncure became President of the Richmond, Fredericksburg & Potomac RR and invited Thomas P. to come be his Superintendent.
-Thomas P. left the R. F. & P. RR to become the General Superintendent of the Virginia & Tennessee RR in 1853 and made Thomas R. an assistant to himself.
+He probably had a say in the hiring of Thomas as Superintendent upon the completion of the road.
+In 1839, Moncure became President of the Richmond, Fredericksburg & Potomac RR and invited Thomas to come be his Superintendent.
+Thomas left the R. F. & P. RR to become the General Superintendent of the Virginia & Tennessee RR in 1853 and made Thomas R. an assistant to himself.

 Sharp's wife was Gertrude E. (Marsh), born July 24, 1835 in Virginia.
-In the 1860 census, Thomas and Gertrude were living with Gertrude's parents (Joseph P and Lucy C. Marsh) and her sister (Julia A.) in Richmond.
+In the 1860 census, Thomas and Gertrude were living with Gertrude's parents (Joseph P. and Lucy C. Marsh) and her sister (Julia A.) in Richmond.

-Thomas Sharp died July 28, 1909 and is buried in Eden, N. C.
+Thomas Sharp died July 28, 1909 and is buried in Eden, N. C. His wife died February 20, 1907 and is buried with Thomas.

 NP, RD 4-2-61